banjerluke/simplestone/README.markdown

 And update config/initializers/simplestone.rb with the name of your model:

-    SIMPLESTONE = {
+    SIMPLESTONE[:user_class] = 'Member'  # or whatever

-      :user_class => 'Member'  # or whatever
+Simplestone needs an attribute on your user model to display editors' names in the admin interface.
+This is specified in config/initializers/simplestone.rb; by default, it's

-    }
+    SIMPLESTONE[:user_identifier] = :name   # if you use logins or usernames, you may want to change this accordingly

-Your user model (whatever it's called) must have a `name` attribute.
-Simplestone reads this attribute to display editors' names in the admin interface.
+### Authentication and authorization methods ###

 Simplestone uses the methods `logged_in?`, `current_user`, and `access_denied` which are supplied by the Restful Authentication plugin.
 You do *not* need to use Restful Authentication to use Simplestone, but in this case you'll need to define these three methods in `ApplicationController`.